ktvng/eisen/docs/docs/abstraction/variants.md

         return false
     }

-    @deny {
     // restrict append method as arbitrary appends
-        // may not yield a valid file Path append
+    // may not yield a valid file Path
-        ...
-    }
+    @deny (append)
 }

 // The append method may be redefined as the original is disabled